pytorch/elastic/docs/source/parallelize_member_discovery_with_train_step.rst

         return self._should_rendezvous_flag

 Future
 ######
-Although thhe above design could achieve our goal, but somehow not so straight-forward.
+1. Although thhe above design could achieve our goal, but somehow not so straight-forward.
 Maybe it is better to change the train_loop directly.
+2. From performance test, state.sync() also has non-negligible overhead(as much as train_step).
+Is there a way to make sync() more fine-grained and make it in parallel with train_step?